AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 Pass "false" if you want to force the "progress modal" rendering model.
 No small preview, only a modal progress while rendering the image.

-* **enable-more-stickers**

-	Enable the new Stickers panel which has the "get more" market link embedded.
-Otherwise disabled and use the old style panel

 * **hide-exit-unsave-confirmation**

 	If you want to hide the exit alert dialog shown when back key (or the top cancel button) is pressed without saving image first.